KunkelAlexander/KunkelAlexander.github.io/_posts/2024-18-02-when-fourier-fails-gram-fourier-extension-post.md

 plt.show()
 {%- endhighlight -%}

+## Accuracy

+## Conclusion
+This concludes the series of posts on non-periodic interpolation.
+Out of all the methods presented, the Gram-Fourier extension is the winner for me.
+It is fast, accurate and stable.
+Once the extension tables are computed, it allows for an easy and fast implementation using existing matrix multplication and FFT libraries on CPUs and GPUs.

 ## Code
 The code accompanying this post is lengthy.
 I recommend you take a look at the Jupyter notebook in the Github repository.